longturn/freeciv21/docs/General/Manuals/client-manual.rst

 Citybar Style
-    This menu has a sub-menu of three options: :guilabel:`Simple`, :guilabel:`Traditional`, and :guilabel:`Polished` as shown in Figures 13, 14 and 15 respectfully.
+    This menu has a sub-menu of three options: :guilabel:`Simple`, :guilabel:`Traditional`, and :guilabel:`Polished` as shown in Figures 13, 14, and 15, respectively.

 .. figure:: ../../_static/images/gui-elements/citybar-simple.png
   :align: center